October 1, 2024

 Higher Click-Through Rates (CTR): A .com domain will ensure greater click-value in search engine results.
 Since users trust .com websites more, search engines like Google may favor them in search rankings, especially for advanced searches.

 Backlink Value: When other sites link to you, they may be more willing to link to a .com site due to its perceived authority and security.
-High-quality backlinks are essential for SEO performance, and .com domains tend to naturally attract more of those links according to search tools.
+High-quality backlinks are essential for SEO performance, and .com domains tend to naturally attract more of those links.

 International Appeal